libsugar/BetterCollections/README.md

     A **fat reference** *(`object + offset`)* that can be safely put on the **heap**, not a ref struct
   - `MemoryEx`
     - Provides `GetEnumerator` for `Memory<T>` `ReadOnlyMemory<T>`

+#### Simd Support
+  - .net8 +
+    - Vector512
+  - .net7 +
+    - Vector256
+    - Vector128
+    - Vector64
+    - X86.Aes
+    - Arm.Aes
+  - other
+    - soft

+.Net 6 does not fully support simd, so .net6 does not have simd support
+**Don’t use .net6, use .net8+**